Seth-Lamancusa/to_do/data_reqs.md

         * string
         * "goal" or "routine"
         * Indicates whether item has deadline
+    * "rschedule" (only present if "type" has value "routine")
+        * list
+        * contains routine specifications (lists of 2 non-negative integers)
+            * first integer is day of day, week (Monday is 0), month, or year of task
+                * cannot exceed (minimum length of frequency in days) - 1 (0, 6, 27, 364)
+                    * rationale here is that it's the easiest way to code it and it's a pretty rare case that one would *need* something on the last few days of the month
+            * second integer is amount of time to be spent on task on that day in minutes
+                * cannot exceed 24 * 60
     * "frequency" (only present if "type" has value "routine")
         * string
         * "day", "week", "month", or "year"
         * Task to be done at least once per frequency
-    * "schedule" (only present if "type" has value "routine")
+    * "gschedule" (only present if "type" has value "goal")
         * list
-        * contains routine specifications (lists of 2 non-negative integers)
+        * contains goal specifications (lists of 2 non-negative integers)
-            * first integer is day of day, week (Monday is 0), month, or year of task
+            * first integer is iso date
+                * cannot preceed "start_date"
-                * cannot exceed (minimum length of frequency in days) - 1 (0, 6, 27, 364)
+                * cannot exceed "deadline"
-                    * rationale here is that it's the easiest way to code it and it's a pretty rare case that one would *need* something on the last few days of the month
             * second integer is amount of time to be spent on task on that day in minutes
                 * cannot exceed 24 * 60
     * "start_date" (only present if "type" has value "goal")